Wanted (Bow Wow album): Critical reception

 The album received mixed to favorable reviews from music critics.
 Steve Jones of USA Today found some change in Bow Wow and his music, concluding with "This album doesn't break any new ground but marks the coming of age of a likable artist."
 David Jeffries of AllMusic praised Bow Wow for his charisma throughout the album, despite its B-level beats and that its marketing towards a teen demographic.
 He concluded that "At the very least, it's an interesting way to develop a child star into an adult star, and a hook-filled one at that."
 Angie Romero of Vibe highlighted the first two singles off the album but found everything else to be lackluster, saying "The rest of Wanted finds him struggling to carve his niche as a grown rapper minus the Bow Wow bounce.
 Matt Jost of RapReviews gave a mixed review, criticizing the generic production from Jermaine Dupri and finding Bow Wow to be unspectacular in the material given to him.
 He concluded by saying, "With Wanted, he's still 'in transition', chances for a turnaround are still intact, but the way things are looking Bow Wow is speeding down a dead-end street."

 Commercial performance

-Wanted debuted at number three on the US Billboard 200 chart, selling 120,000 copies in the first week., and becoming Bow Wow's third US top-ten album.
+Wanted debuted and peaked at number three on the US Billboard 200 chart, selling 120,000 copies in the first week., and becoming Bow Wow's third US top-ten album.
 In its second week, the album dropped to number five on the chart, selling an additional 61,000 copies.
 In its fifth week, the album returned to the top-ten at number ten, selling 51,000 copies.
 On December 19, 2005, the album was certified platinum by the Recording Industry Association of America (RIAA) for selling over a million copies.
 As of December 2006, the album has sold 956,000 copies in the United States.